chauncychtt/GECCO2020/README.md

 # SMC2020

-This repository is prepared for the paper “Automatically Guardrail Design of Subway Stations through Multi-objective Evolutionary Algorithms” summited to the 2020 IEEE International Conference on Systems, Man, and Cybernetics (SMC 2020).
+This repository is prepared for the paper
+“Automatical Guardrail Design of Subway Stations through Multi-objective Evolutionary Algorithms” summited to the 2020 IEEE International Conference on Systems, Man, and Cybernetics (SMC 2020).

 We provide an "Instruction.docx" for details.